-Last week I was lucky enough to spend some time picking Christian’s brain about using phones to make professional-looking video.
-At Fluxx, we use video all the time; for recording interviews and sharing how we work.
+Last week I was lucky enough to spend some time picking Christian’s brain about using phones to make professional-looking videos.
+At Magnetic, we use video all the time; for recording interviews and sharing how we work.

 Everything Christian said was interesting, but here are some highlights…

-This story is now part of the Fluxx book Whatever happens, we don’t want people to write to the Daily Mail.
+This story is now part of the Magnetic book Whatever happens, we don’t want people to write to the Daily Mail.
 You can download a copy here.

 - Keep the camera and your eyes slightly higher than the speaker.
 Filming from above is more flattering (fewer double chins) and they’ll look more alert and engaged if they’re looking slightly upwards.

 2. Study your subject’s eyeballs before filming and after editing.
 They should be perfectly in focus, so you can see tiny sharp spots of reflected light.
 If they’re soft (because the focus is elsewhere, or the iPhone lens is dirty, or you saved the file at low resolution) it makes it harder to connect with the speaker.

 3. Set the scene: At the start of your video, try to tell the viewer three things:

 - Who is talking?

 It doesn’t take much to do this: just a shot of the outside of the building or the room they’re in, perhaps a caption.